PopOff! Album Review: Taylor Swift’s Folklore Swift and Antonoff’s Folklore

 Now, I know that the song is in part based on a real woman, but also it recalls to my mind one literature’s most famous “mad women”, Miss Havisham.
 Intentional or otherwise this one is a keeper.
 Won’t play well as a single because this is not the 90s and she is not Tori Amos but in the future this will be one they will dig up for nostalgia rock radio.

 However, this song does have one very nagging problem and that is the context in which it and the album as a whole, was released.
-This album was written and produced while the world in more or less in lock down.
+This album was written and produced while the world was more or less in lock down.
 Most people, even most musicians can barely make rent, let alone rent a studio to cut a surprise album.
 And here is Swift writing a song in her mansion about her other mansion.
-Artists do not have to comment on current events in their music if they do not wish and to be fair, when Swift has spoken up in the past, she has been blasted for it.
+And that then leaves me the listener unable to really relate anymore as a non wealthy person with a studio apartment.
+Of course, artists do not have to comment on current events in their music if they do not wish and to be fair, when Swift has spoken up in the past, she has been blasted for it.
 But I repeat this is one of the strongest tracks on the album despite my side tangent.

 Now, we arrive at “Betty”, what I am calling the sore thumb of the record.
 It should’ve been cut or at least reworked in post.
 The harmonica is totally out of place on an album that tries so hard to stay in one sonic lane to not offend anyone.
 It immediately calls to mind Bob Dylan and not in a good way.
 It’s an odd mix of folk sounds with the wispy pop piano that fills the rest of the album.
 But here at least the lyrics can be understood as they are not drowned out.
 Somebody was checking the levels on this one.
 That said, there was no hook that really stuck with me just that cloying harmonica.
 If it had stayed in one lane or had just been released as a stand alone folk tune (no synth piano) I think it would’ve been better.
 And I can hear the cries, “Clearly it went over your head.
 It references a cardigan going back to the second song.
 Hello, a song cycle?”

 I quote Stephen King, “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”
-Lyrically though it does call to mind the tone and lyricism of Mary Chapin Carpenter or even Shawn Colvin that A+ there.
+Lyrically though it does call to mind the tone and lyricism of Mary Chapin Carpenter or even Shawn Colvin, A+ there.

-But speaking of staying in one lane while the rest of the album does all have the same feel, its lends the album to feeling like the producers and Swift herself were afraid to commit to sound that you would remember as the sound of Folklore.
-All the other albums I’ve mention feel cohesive, but all committed to their sound in a way that makes them enduring and timeless.
+But speaking of staying in one lane while the rest of the album does all have the same feel, its lends the album to feeling like the producers and Swift herself were afraid to commit to a sound that you would remember as the sound of Folklore.
+Or worse this was produced with some intention of going to country radio to get back in that world and then the idea was scrapped.
+Still, all the other albums I’ve mentioned feel cohesive, but all committed to their sound in a way that makes them enduring and timeless.
 Here it all ends up sounding very, “Meh…” much of the time.
 Again this could’ve been helped with some song pruning; it certainly would’ve helped the stand-out tracks stand out in a better light.
 And hell, it might’ve made the Harmonica on “Betty” less cloying and obtrusive.

 The last two songs are entirely forgettable.
 And if they were not, I assure I would have had something to say about them.